 Key Stage 4

-When pupils move into Key Stage 4 (year 10 & 11) subjects are accredited through GCSE, BTEC and Entry Level Certificate.
+When pupils move into Key Stage 4 (year 10 & 11) subjects are accredited through GCSE and Entry Level Certificate.
 In addition, pupils complete a range of ASDAN vocational courses in PSHE, Living Independently and achieve a Bronze, Silver or Gold in a Personal Development Programme.